-Member of the Audit and Risk Committee, Management Engagement Committee and Nomination Committee
+Senior Independent Director and member of the Audit and Risk Committee, Management Engagement Committee and Nomination Committee

 Charles Cade was appointed a Director in 2022.
-He has almost 30 years' experience in the investment companies sector, and was ranked among the leading analysts throughout his career at Numis Securities, Winterflood Securities, HSBC and Merrill Lynch.
+He has more than 30 years' experience in the investment companies sector, and was ranked among the leading analysts throughout his career at Numis Securities, Winterflood Securities, HSBC and Merrill Lynch.
 He joined the City following an MBA, having previously worked for a consultancy firm and as an economist in the UK government.
 He is currently a non-executive director of Vietnam Enterprise Investments Ltd, a member of the Investment Committee of the Rank Foundation charity, and an independent consultant to interactive investor, the retail platform.